Cryptographic fundamentals

 Reporting cryptographic-related cyber security incidents

 If cryptographic equipment or associated keying material is compromised, or suspected of being compromised, then the confidentiality and integrity of previous and future communications may also be compromised.
-In such cases, the cyber security incident should be reported to the Chief Information Security Officer, or one of their delegates, as soon as possible after it occurs and all keying material should be changed.
+In such cases, the cyber security incident should be reported to the Chief Information Security Officer, or one of their delegates, as soon as possible after it occurs, and all keying material should be changed.

-Control: ISM-0142; Revision: 5; Updated: Jun-23; Applicability: All; Essential Eight: N/A
+Control: ISM-0142; Revision: 5; Updated: Jun-23; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

 The compromise or suspected compromise of cryptographic equipment or associated keying material is reported to the Chief Information Security Officer, or one of their delegates, as soon as possible after it occurs.

-Control: ISM-1091; Revision: 6; Updated: Dec-21; Applicability: All; Essential Eight: N/A
+Control: ISM-1091; Revision: 6; Updated: Dec-21; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

 Keying material is changed when compromised or suspected of being compromised.